PhilD001/biomechZoo/readme.md

 Getting started:
 - Download this repository (click on green button 'Clone or download' on the right of the repository page)
 - Start Matlab
-- Load biomechZoo into Matlab by running the startZoo.m file located in the root biomechZoo folder.
+- Open and run 'startZoo.m' located in the root biomechZoo folder to set your Matlab path

 Help:
 Help for biomechZoo can be accessed via the biomechZoo-help repository (https://github.com/PhilD001/biomechZoo-help).
 This repository provides exercises, sample data, and other resources to help the user get started with biomechZoo.
 Additional help may be obtained via seminars (see website for announcements) or